 All life on land (barring a few species of bacteria) requires air to survive.
 It contains two essential components: Oxygen and Carbon dioxide which make this possible.
-Oxygen is required by plants and animals to convert the chemical energy stored in food into energy that they can use for all activities.
-In this process, oxygen is taken in and reacted with molecules from food to produce energy.
-In the process, carbon dioxide and water along with usable energy are released.
-This is known as respiration.
+Oxygen is required by plants and animals to convert the chemical energy stored in food into energy that they can use for all body’s metabolism.

 Air for Combustion